nguyensjsu/sp19-202-goofy-object/docs/README.md

 # Project report: including ui wireframe, design pattern implemented and explaination.
 Link images as needed

+## Design Pattern Used:
+1. State Pattern:  Game state change btw player1 and player2, and change to GameEnd state in the end.
+2. Facotry Pattern:  Factory produce Piece for player to put in game board.

+## UI wireframe

 ## UML Diagram

 ### Use Case Diagram